toteload/gamma/docs/Roadmap.md

 	- `[128]T` or `[T:128]`.
 I prefer the first.
 	- [ ] Add indexing operator. `(@ p 12)`
 	- [ ] Indexing is only allowed on arrays and pointers, and can only be indexed by integers.

-### Version 0.4.1
-- [ ] Start development of Tetris game in parallel to the compiler.
-Let the needs of the game steer the development direction of the compiler.
-- [ ] Add functionality for calling externally defined C functions.
-	- [ ] Syntax for declaring externally defined functions.
-	- [ ] C types:
-		- [ ] Integers
-		- [ ] structs
-			- Struct indexing syntax `player.name`
-		- [ ] pointers
-		- [ ] ...

 ### Version 0.5
 - [ ] Add user defined functions.
 - [x] Add `loop`, `break` and `continue`